Transfer Estimates for Causal Effects across Heterogeneous Sites: Optimal Predictors for Model Shift

 Another important approach proposed by \cite{BCF17} who directly minimize the mean-square error of prediction in a functional linear regression model, subject to a nuclear norm penalization of the projection operator $B$.
 The particular appeal of that approach is that it offers a ``one-stop" approach towards regularization with a single tuning parameter, and directly optimizes the in-sample predictive performance subject to that penalty.
 Their approach assumes that $B$ is a Hilbert-Schmidt (kernel) operator which is not guaranteed under our assumptions.
 Their approach is also designed towards delivering a consistent estimator for $B$ in a setting where $G$ is large.

 Our focus is instead on heavily regularized but interpretable solutions $B_{a,K}$ for moderate values of $G$, where the singular value representation delivers a sparse representation of the operator in terms of a functions of $x$.
 The estimated scores can then be used to assess whether the target site is comparable to the experimental sample in terms of the most predictive features identified by the method.
 The extrapolated CATE can be interpreted as a best linear predictor given the estimated basis functions, and regularization bias results in a potentially suboptimal (with respect to the IMSE), but ultimately valid construction of features from $\mu_g(x;0)$.
+As \cite{BCF17} point out, ridge regularization also yields more stable predictions in the presence of poorly separated eigenvalues than a truncation of the spectral expansion at a finite dimension, so if the eigenvalue $\lambda_{K}$ at the chosen cutoff is not well separated from $\lambda_{K+1}$, the resulting potential instability of predictions should be flagged when reporting estimation results.